GuadalupeRedondo/Guadalupe-Redondo/README.md

-# ¡Hola!
-Soy Guadalupe Redondo, programadora Full Stack Jr. Me apasiona el diseño y disfruto fusionar la creatividad con la lógica del código.
+# Hello!
+I'm Guadalupe Redondo, a Junior Full Stack programmer.
+I'm passionate about design and enjoy merging creativity with the logic of code.

-💻 En este momento estoy trabajando en desarrollar proyectos como freelancer.
+💻  I'm working on developing projects as a freelancer.

-📚 Actualmente, estoy aprendiendo sobre diseño UX/UI y SEO para aplicarlo en mis proyectos.
+📚 Currently, I'm learning about UX/UI design and SEO to apply it to my projects.

-🏊‍♀️ Fuera del código, encuentro equilibrio en la natación y la pastelería.
+🏊‍♀️ Outside of coding, I find balance in swimming and pastry-making.

-## Tecnologías
+## Skils

 - HTML5
 - Javascript